cvut/qtrvsim/README.md

 This is initial implementation of the RISC-V edition.
 Everything is limited.

-- Coprocessor0 has to be ported to RISC-V status registes.
+- Coprocessor0 has to be ported to RISC-V status registers.

-### QtRVSim original limitations
+### QtMips original limitations

 * Only very minimal support for privileged instruction is implemented for now.
 Only RDHWR, SYNCI, CACHE and some coprocessor 0 registers implemented.
 TLB and virtual memory and complete exception model are not implemented.